aiola-lab/aiola-js-sdk/README.md

 #### Using Access Token

-You can also create a client using an access token directly:
+Create a client using an access token directly:

 ```ts
 const client = new AiolaClient({